Sewer repair

 Sewer repair often involves different approaches depending on what's wrong.
 For simple root blockages in otherwise good pipe, we can clean out the roots and apply root killer.
 For broken or collapsed sections, we replace just that damaged part.
 We dig down to the bad section, cut it out, and install new pipe.

 For extensive damage or old pipes throughout, full sewer line replacement makes more sense than patching multiple spots.
 We replace the whole line from your house to the city connection.
-This gives you a new sewer line that'll last 50 years or more.
+With modern PVC pipe, a new sewer line can last 50 years or more.

 Trenchless repair works for some situations.
 We can line the inside of your existing pipe with new material, creating a new pipe inside the old one.
 This works when the old pipe is still structurally sound enough to support the liner.
 It means less digging and faster repairs.